SITE MENU

 The places listed on this page take you on a tour up the east coast along the A9 main road from Dornoch (which is some 45 to 50 miles north of Inverness) to John O'Groats and then westwards along the very top of northern Scotland to Cape Wrath which is the most north-westerly point on the British mainland.
 From there, this tour continues down through Sutherland and Assynt towards Ullapool and Wester Ross.
 You can also cover this route in the opposite direction - I don't think it really matters which way you go!
 The views are spectacular especially the further north you are.
 You could easily spend a week here and still not want to go home.
 Don't forget you can also go over to Orkney which is well worth it if you have time.

 It is also worth also heading inwards away from the coast by taking the road from Lairg, across the moors and forest, up through Altnaharra to Tongue (single-track road in many places).
-There's a hotel at Altnaharra and the Crask Inn is in between there and Lairg.
+There's a hotel and restaurant at Altnaharra and the Crask Inn is in between there and Lairg.
 The mountain scenery is spectacular - this is something of a remote wilderness.

 Along this route, Lairg is the main centre of population with shops, accommodation, garage, railway station, etc. Pay a visit the Ferrycroft Countryside Centre and if you are interested in archaeology, follow the trail up Ord Hill to see burial mounds, chambered cairns and hut circles.
-Visit www.lairghighlands.org.uk for local info.

 Held in mid-June, the Lairg Music Festival is open to local competitors.
 Lairg Gala Week usually starts on the second Saturday in July.
 The Lairg Crofters Show is held on the third Saturday in August.
 For Scottish tweeds, visit the Sutherland Sporting Company.
-If you want to make this area your base, rent yourselves one of the Cairnmuir Caravans.

 River Shin